noah-art3mis/judex/docs/DEPLOYMENT.md

-# Lexicon Deployment Guide
+# judex Deployment Guide

 ## 🚀 Deployment Overview

-This guide covers deploying the Lexicon STF data scraper in various environments, from development to production.
+This guide covers deploying the judex STF data scraper in various environments, from development to production.

 ## ⚖️ Legal and Compliance Considerations